Guangxi Bailong Nuclear Power Project

 The signing ceremony for the construction of the first phase was held in Nanning in July 2006 with construction expected to commence in 2008.
 Total project cost was estimated at 390 billion yuan, or about US$61.1 billion at the 2021 exchange rate.

 Excavation work for the first unit began in November 2024.
 The first pair of reactors are expected to cost 40 billion yuan (US$5.6 billion) and take 56 months to construct.

+Construction of the unit 1 began in December 2025..
+The first concrete pour has been completed for the basemate of the conventional island of unit 2 in August 12 2026.

 Reactor data

 The Guangxi Bailong Nuclear Power Plant consists of 6 reactors planned.